MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 -  `u16string_view`
 -  `u32string_view`

-Use these typedefs in your code to ensure that the implicit conversions from the underlying string types work correctly.
-In this document, the term *string_view* refers generally to any of these typedefs.
+In this document, the term "string_view" refers generally to any of these typedefs.

 A string_view describes the minimum common interface necessary to read string data.
 It provides const access to the underlying data; it makes no copies (except for the `copy` function).
 The data may or may not contain null values ('\0') at any position.
 A string_view has no control over the object's lifetime.
 It is the caller's responsibility to ensure that the underlying string data is valid.